-Level Sem Module Code Module Type Module Title Description Modular Credits Pre- requisites Preclusions Co- requisites Hrs/ wk Remarks 2 1 and 2 GC2331 Enrichment Wonderment Exploration I This enrichment module is the first introduction to wonderment.
+Level Sem Module Code Module Type Module Title Description Modular Credits (MC) Pre- requisites Preclusions Co- requisites Hrs/ wk Remarks 1 1 and 2 GC1331 Enrichment Wonderment Exploration I This enrichment module is the first introduction to wonderment.
 You are encouraged to venture into a topic or an area that you are interested in and plan your own learning.
 After your proposal is vetted, you will be given time to refine and amend it where needed.
 You will then carry out your planned self-directed independent learning that can be extended into the school holiday.
 Upon completion, you could show proof of learning or present your work in an appropriate format.
 Where relevant, your work will be graded by a teacher and seniors.
 This module aims to promote self discipline and excite you to learn useful skills or content beyond what are covered in the school main curriculum.
-2 2 None Year long Module grade will be given in the following year 3 1 and 2 GC3331 Enrichment Wonderment Exploration II This enrichment module is a follow up to your previous year's wonderment learning.
+2 None Year long Module grade will be given in the following year 2 1 and 2 GC2331 Enrichment Wonderment Exploration II This enrichment module is a follow up to your previous year's wonderment learning.
 You could continue and deepen your learning in the same topic and plan additional learning or you could explore an entirely different area that you are keen to work on.
 After your proposal is vetted, you will be given time to refine and amend your proposal before you carry out your planned self-directed independent learning or activity that can be extended into the school holiday.
 Upon completion, you could either show proof of learning or showcase your work in an appropriate format.
 Where relevant, your work will be graded by a teacher and seniors.
 This module aims to sustain your interest to learn useful skills or content beyond what are covered in the school main curriculum.
+2 None Year long Module grade will be given in the following year 3 1 and 2 GC3331 Enrichment Wonderment Exploration III This enrichment module is the last of a series of wonderment learning in Junior High.
+You could continue and deepen your learning of previous year's topic or explore an entirely different area that you are curious about.
+After your proposal is vetted, you will be given time to refine and amend your proposal before you carry out your planned self-directed independent learning that can be extended into the school holiday.
+Upon completion, you could either show proof of learning or present your work in an appropriate format.
+Where relevant, your work will be graded by a teacher and seniors.
+This module aims to encourage continual exploration and sustain interest in content not covered in the school main curriculum.
 2 None Year long Module grade will be given in the following year

-END ----- --
+-----END -----